apache/datasketches-website/docs/tdigest/tdigest.md

 The implementation in this library has a few differences from the reference implementation:

 * merge does not modify the input
-* different serialization similar to other sketches in this library, reading the reference implementation format is supported
+* serialization similar to other sketches in this library, although reading the reference implementation format is supported
 * C++ template implementation for float and double types

 Unlike all other algorithms in the library, t-digest is empirical and has no mathematical basis for estimating its error and its results are dependent on the input data.
 However, for many common data distributions, it can produce excellent results.